DD600 Automated Wash Down Diversion System

 The first flush diversion system is very similar to the Diversion system except for one special design feature.
 The system comes with PLC control and can cleanse a site by handling a first flush volume when it begins to rain.
 The system is designed for wash areas that are too large to hose clean at the end of each and every washdown application.

 The system can be programmed to divert a first flush volume up to 2000L on standard systems and still has the same demand driven diversion capabilities.
-Most regulatory authority look for 10mm to 15mm first flush volume depending on applications meaning: 10mm on a 300m2 area would be 300L.
+Most regulatory authorities look for 10mm to 15mm first flush volume depending on applications meaning: 10mm on a 300m2 area would be 300L.

 The First flush systems intelligence comes from the ability to program and control volumes easily from a PLC making it flexible and able to be used in many different applications.

 The first flush components can be plate mounted compiling multiple valves and increasing flow rates and system capabilities to handle large-scale washdown applications.
 The system still has the demand-driven diversion capabilities, as well as fully pre-programmable first flush capabilities.

 The system comes pre-packaged with a stainless control box housing the PLC and demand valve.
 The panel box is to be wall mounted and the associated cables run directly to the location of the pit underground shielded in conduit.
 A licensed plumber is required for copper drivel line and general pipe installations and an electrician should be used for any electrical works.